Udaria2004/Kami-No-Tou/README.md

 - Meet and interact with NPCs
 - Fight horde of monsters
 - Go on missions, practice skills and fight deadly battles
-- 3 main classes to choose from - Assassin | Archer | Mage
+- 3 main classes to choose from - Warrior | Mage | Farmer

 How each feature will satisfy the requirements: